 Whichever option you choose, a direct rollover is usually best.
+For instance, a rollover IRA into platinum or any other precious metal for that matter could act as an inflation hedge.
 With a direct rollover, you never take formal possession of your funds.
 The administrator of your old 401(k) plan transfers your assets directly to your new 401(k) administrator or IRA custodian.
 In some cases, the check will first be sent to you to hand over to your new administrator.
 As long as the check isn’t made out to you personally, this is still considered a direct rollover.

 An indirect rollover is when you take personal possession of your assets before ultimately rolling them over.
 In this case, if you don’t redeposit the funds within 60 days, it’s considered a distribution, and you’ll owe income taxes and, generally, an additional 10% early-withdrawal penalty.